lit/lit/docs/_guide/02-writing-templates.md

       : ''
   }
 ````
+The DOM in some cases inconsistent with its behavior towards `undefined` & `null`.
+Using an empty string (`''`) is the most consistent.
 #### nothing and the slot fallback content
 `nothing` is a sentinel value provided by lit-html.
 It really does render nothing, because
 it clears the Part.